migumax/mlflow_aws/README.md

 	* AmazonEC2ContainerRegistryFullAccess
 	* AmazonEC2FullAccess

+Create Access keys pair

-3. Create ECR repository to host our Docker image
+3. Create ECR repository to host our Docker image (use the same name)

 	- Input your ECR URI here for future use: 042386354197.dkr.ecr.eu-central-1.amazonaws.com/mlflow_aws

-4. Create a new EC2 machine (Ubuntu 22.04)
+4. Create a new EC2 machine (Ubuntu 22.04, t2.large, 32GB SSD)
+(use the same name as for everything else)

 5. Configure the machine by installing all the packages needed: